 Challenges

 Rural land use occupies a pivotal position in some of the major debates about Scotland’s future.
-It shapes our landscape, contributes to greenhouse gas emissions and biodiversity loss, yet offers significant opportunities to address these ‘emergencies’ through new management approaches.
+It shapes our landscape, contributes to greenhouse gas (GHG) emissions and biodiversity loss, yet offers significant opportunities to address these ‘emergencies’ through new management approaches.
 Decisions are influenced by and need to balance, a myriad of public and private sector drivers and landowner objectives.
 As such, the sphere of influence on rural land use crosses over multiple arenas of government activity.

 Sustainable land use is vital for underpinning Scotland’s vitally important food and drink and tourism sectors, and as a resource base for economic development.
 The foundational role of land use means that the small headline economic contributions mask its role in underpinning sustainable and resilient rural economies and communities.

 Scotland’s land use sector faces challenges over the next ten to twenty years in contributing to legally binding climate change targets.
-Scotland’s challenges and opportunities in land use are being addressed through the adoption of more integrated and cross-sectoral approaches to rural land use, including the creation of Rural Land Use Partnerships, and a greater focus on biodiversity and natural capital outcomes.
+Scotland’s challenges and opportunities in land use are being addressed through the adoption of more integrated and cross-sectoral approaches to rural land use, including the creation of Rural Land Use Partnerships (RLUPs), and a greater focus on biodiversity and natural capital outcomes.
 The response and effectiveness of policy and management changes will vary spatially reflecting socio-economic and environmental conditions creating the need to better understand these spatial patterns and configure policy accordingly.

 Key policy drivers